ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 The observations are the ground truth to compare with the ML model output and evaluate them.
 It consists in observation from instruments of [temperature](http://iridl.ldeo.columbia.edu/SOURCES/.NOAA/.NCEP/.CPC/.temperature/.daily/) and accumulated total [precipitation](http://iridl.ldeo.columbia.edu/SOURCES/.NOAA/.NCEP/.CPC/.UNIFIED_PRCP/.GAUGE_BASED/.GLOBAL/.v1p0/.extREALTIME/.rain/).
 The [NOAA CPC](https://www.cpc.ncep.noaa.gov/) datasets were downloaded from [IRIDL](iridl.ldeo.columbia.edu/).
 We provide observations in the same dimensions as the forecasts/hindcasts to have an easy match of forecasts/hindcast and ground truth.
 [See the script for technical details](https://github.com/ecmwf-lab/climetlab-s2s-ai-challenge/tree/main/tools/observations).

-Generally speaking, only past data can be used by the ML models to perform their forecast :
+Generally speaking, only data available when the forecast is issued can be used by the ML models to perform their forecast:

 __Rule 1 : Observed data beyond the forecast date should not be used for prediction, for instance a forecast starting on 2020/07/01 should not use observed data beyond 2020/07/01).__